Oleksandr Usyk: Usyk vs. Gassiev

 After Usyk defeated Briedis, it was announced in the post-fight press conference that the final would take place in Jeddah, Saudi Arabia, on 11 May 2018.
-However, once Murat Gassiev (26-0, 19 KOs) stopped Yuniel Dorticos, setting up the final, the secretary general of the Russian Boxing Federation, Umar Kremlev, stated that he would push forward in order to outbid Saudi Arabia and have the final of the tournament take place in Russia on the Day of Russian Boxing on 22 July.
+However, once Murat Gassiev (26–0, 19 KOs) stopped Yuniel Dorticos, setting up the final, the secretary general of the Russian Boxing Federation, Umar Kremlev, stated that he would push forward in order to outbid Saudi Arabia and have the final of the tournament take place in Russia on the Day of Russian Boxing on 22 July.
 On 16 April, it was reported that Usyk had suffered an elbow injury during training, pushing the final to possibly June or July 2018.
 On 18 June, at a press conference, Kremlev announced the final would take place on 21 July at the Olympic Stadium, Moscow, Russia.
 On 29 June, the final was officially confirmed.
 On the release date, 7,000 tickets were sold.
 Both boxers came in at 198.45 pounds at the weigh-in.

-Usyk quickly took control of the fight, moving rapidly and using his "beautiful, commandeering jab".
-Usyk controlled the fight, not allowing Gassiev to use his power.
+Usyk quickly took control of the fight, moving rapidly and using his "beautiful, commandeering jab", while not allowing Gassiev to use his power.
 Gassiev did not land a solid punch until the end of round 2.
 According to many reports, Usyk outclassed, outboxed, and dominated Gassiev.
 The result was never in question as Usyk was declared the winner by unanimous decision, with the judges’ scorecards reading 120–108, 119–109, and 119–109.
+Usyk's dominance was reflected in the punch stats, as CompuBox recorded him landing 252 of 939 thrown punches (27%), compared to Gassiev's 91 landed of 313 thrown (29%).
+Usyk used his superior conditioning to finish the fight, increasing his output by landing 47 of 117 punches thrown in round 12.
+Usyk managed to withstand the 32 power body shots he received and continued to move around the ring.
 Muhammad Ali's widow, Lonnie Ali, presented the trophy to Usyk.
 After the fight, both combatants were exemplars of good sportsmanship, embracing, with Gassiev saying "I had the best opponent of my professional career ... today is Oleksandr's day".
-Usyk humbly adding "My team made me look like I looked in the ring.
+Usyk humbly added "My team made me look like I looked in the ring.
 This is our victory".
 The win made Usyk the first ever four-belt undisputed cruiserweight champion.
-Usyk dominated throughout, landing 252 of 939 thrown punches (27%), compared to Gassiev's 91 landed of 313 thrown (29%).
-Usyk used his superior conditioning to finish the fight, also increasing his output by landing 47 of 117 punches thrown in round 12.
-Usyk managed to withstand the 32 power body shots he received and continued to move around the ring.

 When asked whom he would like to fight next, Usyk said, "At this time I have heard that Tony Bellew wants to fight the winner of the Muhammad Ali Trophy.
 I hope he will see me talking.... 'hey Tony Bellew, are you ready?'
 If he doesn't want to go down [in weight], I will go up [in weight] for him.
 I will eat more spaghetti for my dinner!"
 Also after the fight Usyk said: "Olympic [stadium], thanks.
 People, countrymen and those who supported.
 Moscow 2018.
 Bang!
 Daddy's in the building!".